-Ross also wants to update the rule of origins.
-It says that 62 percent of the parts of a car's sold in North America must come from the continent.
+Ross also wanted to update the rule of origins.
+It says that 62 percent of car parts sold in North America must come from the continent.
 But that allows too many parts to come from Asia tax-free.

 Other measures include making it easier for U.S. telecom companies and banks to operate in the other NAFTA countries.
 Similarly, the administration wants its trade partners to open up more of their government contracts to U.S. companies.
 At the same time, it wants to use “Buy American” provisions to limit their firms from winning U.S. government contracts.

-A March 30, 2017, a draft NAFTA proposal wanted to allow "snapback" tariffs if a domestic industry was damaged by imports.
+A March 30, 2017, a draft of the NAFTA proposal wanted to allow "snapback" tariffs if a domestic industry was damaged by imports.
 But some experts claim those provisions are already in NAFTA.

 In the past, Trump said he would like Mexico to end its value-added tax on U.S. companies.
 Trump claims that the VAT acts as a tax on U.S. exports to Mexico.
 A VAT tax is like a federal sales tax that's imposed on all companies in the supply chain.

 Mexico charges a 16 percent VAT tax on all business sales, whether it's to other firms or the consumer.
 When companies export the finished product to the United States, Mexico rebates the VAT tax.
 But U.S. companies that export to Mexico must pay the VAT tax.
 Trump says that encourages U.S. companies to build factories in Mexico to receive the rebate and avoid the tax.